Architecture of India: Landscape architecture

 There is less archaeological evidence of early gardens elsewhere in India but the ancient Hindu sacred books give a remarkably detailed account of gardens in Ancient India.

-During Mauryan Era, palaces took a central role and with it came the gardens.
+During the Mauryan era, palaces took a central role and with it came the gardens.
 The Hindu scriptures (shastras) set down a code for the orientation and organization of buildings in relation to compass points, hills, water and plants.
 No physical form survived but rock carvings like in Ajanta Caves or in Stupas shows an existence of airy structures with timber columns.
 Those illustrations show vegetation alongside the platform and columns.
 Emperor Ashoka's inscriptions mention the establishment of botanical gardens for planting medicinal herbs, plants, and trees.
 They contained pools of water, were laid in grid patterns, and normally had chattri pavilions with them.

 Hindu and Buddhist temple sites, from ancient times, have emphasized on 'Sacred Grooves' or medical gardens.
 Hindu and Buddhist Temples like in Mahabodhi and Chinese Buddhist pilgrim Xuanzang mentions accounts of Nalanda where "azure pool winds around the monasteries, adorned with the full-blown cups of the blue lotus; the dazzling red flowers of the lovely kanaka hang here and there, and outside groves of mango trees offer the inhabitants their dense and protective shade."

 Manasollasa, a twelfth century text giving details on garden design, asserts that it should include rocks and raised mounds of summits, manicured with plants and trees of diverse varieties, artificial ponds, and flowing brooks.
 It describes the arrangement, the soils, the seeds, the distance between types of plants and trees, the methods of preparing manure, proper fertilizing and maintaining the garden, which plants and trees are best planted first, when to plant others, watering, signs of overwatering and underwatering, weeds, means of protecting the garden, and other details.